riceissa/issarice.com/wiki/analytics-for-this-site.md

 [![Overview for data from July 1, 2015 to October 31, 2016](analytics-2015-07-01-to-2016-10-31.png)](analytics-2015-07-01-to-2016-10-31.png)

+# Live data

+As of late 2018, you can see pageview counts for this website at monthly granularity on [Vipul Naik's analytics portal](https://analytics.vipulnaik.com/).
+This website is listed as "Issa Rice".
+The data is via Google Analytics and excludes identified spam traffic.

 # Exports

 * [Analytics All traffic excluding spam Audience Overview, 20140901--20161231](https://issarice.com/Analytics_All_traffic_excluding_spam_Audience_Overview_20140901-20161231.csv)